Overloading and Default Parameters

 Exercise 1: The max Overload Family

-Write a set of overloaded functions max, accepting two ints, two doubles, and two const char*s (compare lexicographically and return the pointer to the larger one).
-Call them respectively in main and print the results.
+Write a set of overloaded functions named max_value that accept two int, two double, and two const char* (compare lexicographically and return the larger pointer).
+Call them in main and print the results.

 max_value(3, 7) -> 7